Oneplan Pet Insurance Review

 - Claims service delays reported (14+ days post pre-authorisation)

-- Graded waiting period for orthopaedic — 0-3 months zero cover, 4-6 months only 25%
+- Graded waiting period for orthopaedic conditions

 - No exotic pet cover

-- Age limit of 9 years at signup
+- Age limit: 9 years at signup

-- Pre-existing conditions excluded (like all SA insurers except MediPet LitePlus)
+- Pre-existing conditions excluded

 The Graded Waiting Period Trap

-For orthopaedic and cruciate ligament conditions, Oneplan uses a graded waiting period:
+For orthopaedic and cruciate ligament conditions:

-- After 12 months: Full cover applies
+| After 12 | 100% | Full cover |

 | Feature | Oneplan | Dotsure | MediPet |